 The easiest way to make your dividend payment choice is to register an account on the bp Share Centre.
 Alternatively, you can contact the bp Registrar, Link Asset Services to provide your bank details or to receive a dividend mandate form.

-If you are an overseas ordinary shareholder, you can receive dividend payments directly to your bank.
-Instead of waiting for sterling cheques to arrive by mail it is possible to participate in the International Payment Service (IPS) and receive dividend payments direct to your bank account in your local currency.
+If you are an overseas ordinary shareholder, you may be able to use the International Payment Service (IPS) and receive dividend payments direct to your bank account in your local currency.

-Further information regarding the IPS including terms and conditions, costs and forms for signing up are available from Capita.
+Further information regarding the IPS including terms and conditions, costs and forms for signing up are available from Link Asset Services.

 The easiest, quickest and most secure way to provide your bank details is to register for an adr.com account and provide your bank account details online.
 Alternatively please contact JPMorgan Chase to request a direct deposit dividend form.